xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 # CRDT Model

-I'll describe basic CRDTs using the following model.
+I'll describe basic CRDTs using the following model---that of **operation-based CRDTs**.
 For each user-facing operation, the CRDT has two functions:
 1. A function called by the operating user, which outputs a message but does not modify the CRDT's state.
 The message is then broadcast to all users.
 2. A function called by each user (including the operator) when they receive the message, which inputs the message and modifies that user's state accordingly.